7-year-old STEAM camper Tristan Singeltary can define gentrification. Well, almost.- Sally Herships

 Negeste Brummel, Xaavi Vericain and Tristan Singeltary, STEAM campers, prepare to document gentrification on the streets of Brooklyn.- Sally Herships

-Some parts of gentrification are easy to spot, even for the youngest of campers.- Sally Herships
+Some parts of gentrification are easy to spot.- Sally Herships

 A construction site in Bedford-Stuyvesant.- Sally Herships

 Clarisa James, co-founder of STEAM camp, helps campers Sierra Lee and Kiyari Jaundoo document the changes in the neighborhood.- Sally Herships